+\begin{proof} We prove $ALG\geq\tilde{\alpha}(\beta,p)ADV$.
+The theorem follows from this and Lemma \ref{lem_advprime}, since the total cost paid by the adversary is $ADV+ADV'$.
 As before, at any point of time let $S=\{i\suchthat a_i=s_i\}\subseteq[k]$, and $S$ will denote the state of the system.
-We will again assign a potential to each state, but this time we will ensure the following. \begin{enumerate} \item When the adversary moves its $t^{\text{ {th}}}$ server, the increase in potential is \textbf{at least} $\tilde{\alpha}(\beta,p)\cdot\beta_t$. \item When the algorithm is moves a server, the expected decrease in potential is \textbf{at most} the expected cost incurred by the algorithm. \end{enumerate} Note that when the adversary moves its servers to ensure $a_i\neq s_j$ for all $i<j$, the state remains the same.
-Thus, the above two statements imply $ALG\geq\tilde{\alpha}(\beta,p)ADV$ (up to an additive constant).
+We will again assign a potential to each state, but this time we will ensure the following. \begin{enumerate} \item When the adversary $\mathcal{A}_t$ moves its $t^{\text{ {th}}}$ server in step \ref{item_req_eq}, the increase in potential is \textbf{at least} $\tilde{\alpha}(\beta,p)\cdot\beta_t$. \item When the algorithm is moves a server, the expected decrease in potential is \textbf{at most} the expected cost paid by the algorithm. \end{enumerate} Note that when the adversary moves its servers in step \ref{item_adjust} to ensure $a_i\neq s_j$ for all $i<j$, the state remains the same.
+Thus, the above two statements imply $ALG\geq\tilde{\alpha}(\beta,p)ADV$.
 Interestingly, the potentials that we assign to the states here are same as those that we assigned in the proof of the upper bound.
 That is, $\phi_S=-(\sum_{j=1}^kp_j\beta_j)\varphi_S(p)$.
 Note however, that we have not made any assumption about whether $p$ is a non-decreasing sequence.

-Consider the situation when the adversary incurs a cost of $\beta_t$, due to shifting of the $t^{\text{ {th}}}$ server because $a_i=s_i$ for all $i$, that is, the state is $[k]$.
-The state after the move is $[k]\setminus\{t\}$ and the change in potential is
+Consider the situation when the adversary incurs a cost of $\beta_t$, in step \ref{item_req_eq}.
+Since $a_i=s_i$ for all $i$, the state is $[k]$.
+The state after the move is $[k]\setminus\{t\}$, and the change in potential is

-Now consider the algorithm's move in response to a request given while the system is in state $S\subsetneq[k]$.
-Let $i$ be the smallest element not in $S$.
-As discussed before, the next request is $a_i$, and this point is not occupied by any of the algorithm's servers.
-Hence the algorithm must incur a cost $\sum_{j=1}^kp_j\beta_j$ in expectation.
-The expected change in potential will be
+Now, consider the algorithm's move in response to a request, when the system is in state $S\subsetneq[k]$.
+Let $i$ be the smallest integer not in $S$.
+By step \ref{item_req_neq} of the adversary, the next request is $a_i$, and this point is not occupied by any of the algorithm's servers.
+Hence, the algorithm must incur a cost $\sum_{j=1}^kp_j\beta_j$ in expectation.
+The expected change in potential is